 Empower Remote Work With Document Automation

-This year has been branded a year of recovery -- of working hard to find a new normal after the unprecedented events of 2020.
+This year has been branded a year of recovery -- of working hard to find a new normal after the unprecedented events of the last two years.

 However, it’s become increasingly clear that the new “normal” won’t be like it was before.
 According to a survey by Deloitte, 79% of insurers believed that the pandemic uncovered shortcoming in their digital capabilities and transformation plans.
 This means that the innovations being made now aren’t just to get through the pandemic -- they’re necessary for staying competitive and relevant even after it’s over.